kataszt/kataszt/README.md

      - I am a gamer myself.
 I was born and raised in a quite modern family, I was first introduced to 'gaming' by my parents when I was 2 years old!
 They played Solitaire, and I truly liked it, even though I was pretty much just clicking the large cards from side to side
        Currently I play WoW, and League, but on a casual basis, so I am not a highly competetive player
-     - I truly love listening to music
+     - I truly love listening to music, like ask me for a playlist, then I would prolly give you a 200+ songs playlist of that genre
+     - with that I am learning to play the guitar, you can never be good enough in that in my opinion

+## Thanks for reading all that!
+Have a wonderful day! 👋